aleccool213/blog/src/pages/2018-08-20-elixir/index.md

     <tr><td><img src="./pattern.png" alt="pattern-matching-example"/></td></tr>
 </table>

+### Quick Facts for the T.L.D.R. in you

+- Elixir is simply syntax on top of the battle-tested VM and language, Erlang.

+- The syntax is similar to Ruby so learning the syntax should be fairly easy.

+- Did I mention it's FUNCTIONAL????????????????
+(Pure, functional programming i.m.o. is worth the investment cognitively, [hit this link](https://medium.com/making-internets/functional-programming-elixir-pt-1-the-basics-bd3ce8d68f1b) for how Elixir utilizes it)

 One of the benefits of learning a recently-created programming language is that it's built on top of existing best practices.
 This can happen by the creators spending time thinking about what problems other developers face regularly.
 "State management is hard", "It's hard to have zero time deployments of new code", "It's hard to maintain my systems", something every developer hears.
 Elixir wants to make these problems less hairy and does so using functional methodologies wrapped around a VM which puts distributed/concurrent programming as a first-class citizen.
 It does this through implementing the [OTP](https://en.wikipedia.org/wiki/Open_Telecom_Platform) protocol.
 Elixir for example was built by developers who saw the productivity of the Ruby syntax, the maintainability of functional programming and the scalability of Erlang.
 These features of the language make it very expressive, as you saw in the pattern matching example above.

 <table class="image">